EPFLXplore/Avionics_ROS/README.md

     a) If you want multiple terminals, allows you to attach them to the same docker.

 8. ros2 topic pub /EL/servo_req custom_msg/msg/ServoRequest "{id: 1, increment: 50.0, zero_in: false}" \
     a) simulate publisher message from CS to see if your system works
+    b) can add a --once and a bunch of other things if you want, just google them.

 9. ros2 topic echo /EL/mass_topic \
-    a_ allows you to see what the message received by the RP from the avionics
+    a) allows you to see what the message received by the RP from the avionics

+10. ros2 topic list
+    a) show all ros2 topics